Mehreen57/Jekyll-Template/README.md

-# planets-of-the-universe
+# Jekyll Template
-A small website with details on many planets and up-to-date news
+A small website with details on how to set up the jekyll website which includes folder structure,syntax etc.